cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 ## Introduction
-One of the primary design goals of CakeIO is to provide enhanced error reporting from IO operations.
-CakeIO accomplishes this by using {{ link_outcomes('outcome types') }} which are defined for various types of IO operations.
-The following sections will showcase common usage patterns and idioms for error handling in CakeIO.
+One of the primary design goals of Cake IO is to provide enhanced error reporting from IO operations.
+Cake IO accomplishes this by using {{ link_outcomes('outcome types') }} which are defined for various types of IO operations.
+The following sections will showcase common usage patterns and idioms for error handling in Cake IO.

 ### Opt-In Error Handling
 Exhaustive error handling is often complex and tedious, and there are many contexts in which exhaustive error handling is not actually necessary.
-Because CakeIO is intended for use in a variety of circumstances, from in-house editor tools to end-user interfaces, error handling has been designed so that callers are allowed to opt-in to the level of complexity that best suits their current context.
+Because Cake IO is intended for use in a variety of circumstances, from in-house editor tools to end-user interfaces, error handling has been designed so that callers are allowed to opt-in to the level of complexity that best suits their current context.
 There are three main levels of error complexity, ranging from simplest to most complex: **minimal**, **targeted**, and **exhaustive** error handling.

 #### Minimal Error Handling
 Minimal error handling views a particular IO operation outcome as a simple binary success or failure.
 This mirrors the original experience when using Unreal's built-in IO operations.
 In this strategy, we merely branch on a success flag and have two paths: one for the success state, and one for the error state.